almostearthling/when-command-docs/wizard.rst

 .. image:: _static/when-wizard_man03.png

-To remove an action it is sufficient to select it from the list (a more detailed description is shown below) and click the *Delete* button.
+To remove an action it is sufficient to select it from the list (a more detailed description is shown under the list) and click the *Delete* button.
 After confirmation, the action is completely removed from the system.

 .. [#warnuseboth] If you want to use *both* types of interface, avoid names